turboapps/docs/server/hub_server/network_and_load_balancing.md

 ### Configuring Network

 The administrator may want to use a reverse proxy to accesss the internal Turbo Server services.
 The administrator can configure which URLs the services and clients will use to talk to each other.
-For more information refer to [Domain Addresses](/docs/server/hub-server/administration#domain-addresses).
+For more information refer to [Domain Addresses](/docs/server/hub-server/administration#managing-the-domain-domain-addresses).

 ### Load Balancing

 To load balance Application Servers, install the Application Server role on the desired servers.
-Then, configure the load balancing strategy as described in [Domain Settings](/docs/server/hub-server/administration#domain-settings).
+Then, configure the load balancing strategy as described in [Domain Settings](/docs/server/hub-server/administration#managing-the-domain-domain-settings).

 To load balance the server roles, set the URLS as described above to an external load balancer.
-Built in roles load balancing will be comming soon!
+Built in roles load balancing will be coming soon!

 ### Understanding the Domain URL